jstasiak/python-cg/README.rst

 What's the state?
 -----------------

 The project is in very early development stage.
+Overview of what's supported right now:

+* Cg contexts

+  * creating
+  * destroying

+* CgFX effects

+  * creating from file
+  * creating directly from source code

+* accessing effects` techniques and their passes
+* accessing effect parameters with their names, semantics and parameter-specific metadata (rows, columns etc.)
+* setting sampler parameters and most of numerical parameters

+What doesn't work at the moment and there's no plan to implement it:

+* everything that's left (well, until I decide I need some of it or someone else does that)

 Requirements
 ------------